 Donor Spotlight: Tim and Sally Petersen

-This week, we recognize Tim and Sally Petersen, long-time supporters of the Arts and UMS.
+Tim and Sally Petersen are long-time supporters of the Arts and UMS.
 Tim has been on the UMS board since 2013 and became Board Chair in 2019.
 Tim and Sally have been generous supporters of our more adventurous programming and most recently sponsored our production of Some Old Black Man.
 In his interview, Tim discusses an interesting first year as Board Chair and why he sees the importance of supporting and creating art during these challenging times.

 Tell us a little about your background with the arts: Musical talents?
 First performing arts experience?
 Did you grow up with the arts or come to them as an adult?